cjus/godir/README.md

 }
 ```

-Edit the configuration file to add or remove directories.
+Manually edit the configuration file to add or remove directories.

 To exclude directories, add them to the `excludes` array.

+Notes:
+* If you use a pattern that `godir` doesn't reconize then it will give you the option to add a directory path on the spot or ask if you'd like it to perform a full directory scan.
+It will then add the directory path(s) it matches to the configuration file.
+* After a full directory scan, you should edit the `~/.godir\directories.json` file to cleanup any entries that you don't care about.
+You can also add patterns to the `excludes` array to exclude directories from future scans.

 ### Pattern Expressions